 FireAnt has a special

-reduce_armor method that, when
+reduce_armor method: when the

 Bees in the same